GWU-Advanced-OS/project-project-gvisor/research/modules.md

 }
 ```
 The main logic of this program begins with `Execute()`.
 It begins by populating two variables, `conf`, and `spec`. `conf` is an instance of a [config](https://pkg.go.dev/gvisor.dev/gvisor/runsc/config#Config) which holds environment configuration information that isn't a part of the runtime spec.
 The runtime spec (example [here](https://gist.githubusercontent.com/nl5887/9b26ef8dfa5b7c1247bc09bb46175346/raw/config.json)) is populated into `spec` by calling `specutils.ReadSpecFromFile()` on the file obtained with the `specFD` field of the `Gofer` struct.
 This method parses through the json spec file and updates the `conf` variable and then returns `spec`.
 This is important as these will be used throughout the rest of the program.
-... maybe above gets too specific...moving on for now...

 Setting up the root filesystem:
 `func setupRootFS(spec *specs.Spec, conf *config.Config) error {`
 This function first turns all shared mounts into slave mounts so that changes can propagate into the shared mounts but not outside of the namespace into the host.
 This mount command uses the `MS_SLAVE` and `MS_REC` to accomplish this so that every mount under "/" becomes a slave.
 Next, the root needs to be mounted on a new `tmpfs` filesystem. `runsc` requires a `/proc` directory so the `tmpfs` is mounted here.
 Under `/proc`, new directories `/proc/proc` and `/proc/root` are created to give a location for the sandbox root.
 The new `/proc/proc` is mounted with the following flags for to prevent any attempts to break out of the isolated sandbox: